olaservo/mcp-advisor/README.md

 #### Prompts

 - `explain`: Comprehensive explanation of MCP topics with full documentation context.
 Requires a `topic` argument specifying which MCP topic you would like explained in detail.
+- `evaluate_server_compliance`: Evaluates Model Context Protocol (MCP) specification compliance for a given server repository.
+Requires a `path` argument specifying the path to the MCP server repository to evaluate.

 #### Resources

-The server provides access to different sections of the MCP specification documentation:
+The server provides access to different sections of the MCP specification and documentation:

+**Specification Resources**
 - **Complete Specification** (`/specification/complete`): The complete Model Context Protocol specification including schema, architecture, base protocol, utilities, server features, and client features
 - **Schema Specification** (`/specification/schema`): The complete Model Context Protocol JSON schema specification (2025-03-26)
 - **Architecture Overview** (`/specification/basic/architecture`): Overview of the Model Context Protocol architecture